Liberty University: Student outcomes

 According to the College Scorecard, Liberty University has a graduation rate of 34%.
 Median salary after attending ranges from $11,455 (AA in Teacher Education) to $72,022 (Electrical Engineering).
 54% earn more than a high school graduate.
 Of those repaying student loans two years after entering repayment, 26% were in forbearance, 25% were not making progress, 14% were making progress, 14% were in deferment, 9% defaulted, 5% were paid in full, 5% were delinquent, and 2% had their loans discharged.

 Rankings

-Liberty University is ranked #331–440 in the U.S. News & World Report ranking of "National Universities".
-It was also tied for 340th place out of 388 schools for social mobility.
-LU is ranked 391 out of 391 schools in the Washington Monthly.
+Liberty University was listed as 395-to-434th among "National Universities" in the 2026 U.S. News & World Report.
+It was ranked 428 out of 442 schools by the Washington Monthly in 2022.

-Liberty is among the ten colleges that enrolled the most undergraduates in fall 2018 according to US News.
-When including online students, Liberty enrolled more students than any university in the United States as of 2018.
+In 2018, Liberty was among the ten colleges that enrolled the most undergraduates in the fall semester and, when including online students, enrolled the most students of any U.S. university.

-Liberty has an endowment of $1.71 billion, the 68th largest in the U.S.
+In 2023, Liberty had an endowment of $1.71 billion, 43rd-largest among U.S. colleges and universities.

-Liberty is consistently ranked as the "Most Conservative College in America" by Niche and various other publications.
-Niche also ranks Liberty as the #5 best 'Online College in America' and as having the #5 best 'College Campus in America'.
-Its college campus is ranked as one of the 10 largest college campuses in the U.S., with over 7,000 acres.
-Liberty has also been ranked one of the ten most conservative colleges in the U.S. by Young America's Foundation.
+Liberty was ranked as the "Most Conservative College in America" by niche.com in 2016 and 2018, but by 2023 had been replaced by Brigham Young University.

 Affiliation

-It is affiliated with the Southern Baptist Conservatives of Virginia (Southern Baptist Convention).
+The university is affiliated with the Southern Baptist Conservatives of Virginia (Southern Baptist Convention).
+Since 1999, Liberty has had an informal relationship with the organization; two of its members sit on the university's board of trustees.